InfiniBrains/Awesome-GameDev-Resources/artificialintelligence/assignments/flocking/README.md

 ## Output

-The expected output are the position and velocity for each simulation step after the time frame.
+The expected output are the position and velocity for each agent after the simulation step using the time frame.
 After printing each simulation step, the program should wait for the next time frame and then simulate the next step.

 ```text
 0.000 0.490 0.000 -0.010
 0.000 -0.490 0.000 0.010
 ```

-## Test cases